 Search has changed a lot over the last few years and it's no longer about those 10 blue links, it's about so much more.
 And we've talked about SERP features and we've talked about how we can expand what users see when it comes to our site in search, but sometimes we overlook the other opportunities.

 There's a lot of site owners who have looked at this and said, "Man, this is not fair.
 Where's my content?
 I put so much information in the content."
-But what Google said is, when people type in sports cars, they want to see images.
-So as a site owner, I might want to put things on my site, like these different images, and also mark up things of like, what is the car?
-What is the price for the car?
+But what Google said is, when people type in "sports cars," they want to see images.
+So as a site owner, I might want to put things on my site, like these different images, and also mark up things like, what is the car?
+What is the price of the car?
 What are some images of that car? now that I could use to hopefully be in the search results.
-And this is where having good content, but also adding structure to your data, marking up your images and making sure you have stuff, if you're in this industry is going to play a big role.
+And this is where having good content, but also adding structure to your data, marking up your images, and making sure you have stuff, if you're in this industry is going to play a big role.